Emotional Support Animal (ESA)

 - The ESA must be fully housebroken.

-- Cat litter boxes should be scooped daily and at no time should an animal container or litter box be cleaned inside the residential halls.
+- Cat litter boxes should be scooped daily, and at no time should an animal container or litter box be cleaned inside the residential halls.

-- Students approved for an ESA must provide the name and contact information of a third party, who does not reside in University housing nor reside more than 20 miles from campus, who is willing and able to take the ESA in the event of an emergency or removal of the ESA.
+- Students approved for an ESA must provide the name and contact information of a third party who does not reside in University housing nor reside more than 20 miles from campus, and who is willing and able to take the ESA in the event of an emergency or removal of the ESA.

 - The University retains the right to remove the ESA, at the owner’s expense, should the animal become a direct threat to the health and safety of others or violates these requirements in any way.